ShashimalMadhuwantha/AuthFastAPI/README.md

 ## Environment Files Guide

-The project uses multiple `.env` files for different purposes.
+The project uses `.env` files for configuration.
 Here's what each one does and how to configure them.

 ### Overview of .env Files